Quarry Lane Open Scrimmage HS TOC

 Ask me in round for questions about my paradigm, and feel free to ask me questions after round as well.

 ***ALL cards read during ANY speech need to be sent in the email chain PRIOR to the speech.
-If you are not comfortable adapting to this standard, please strike me.
+If you are not comfortable adapting to this standard, please strike me

 tech>truth

 I would prefer both teams talk about the topic.
+I have given up on judging bad PF theory / K debates.

 tech > truth